 The above discussions have clearly indicated the need for encompassing a large collection of infrastructural issues related to the management of visualization tasks in a common framework, for which we have introduced the subject domain of visual supercomputing.
-The requirements from applications, such as visual data mining, computational steering, missioncritical visualization and mobile visualization, have indicated a high research priority to the infrastructure of visual supercomputing.
-While such an infrastructure can benefit from the state-of-the-art technologies in visualization, we are still facing many new challenges in order to realize a well-designed, serviceable and cost-effective infrastructure for visual supercomputing.
+The requirements from applications, such as visual data mining, computational steering, mission-critical visualization and mobile visualization, have indicated a high research priority to the infrastructure of visual supercomputing.
+While such an infrastructure can benefit from the state of the art technologies in visualization, we are still facing many new challenges in order to realize a well-designed, serviceable and cost-effective infrastructure for visual supercomputing.

-Hoare outlined a set of criteria for a grand challenge in computer science [219].
+Hoare outlined a set of criteria for a grand challenge in computer science [HMTB02].
 According to these criteria, building a visual supercomputing infrastructure can be considered as a grand challenge in the field of visualization.
 It raises a series of scientific questions such as:

-Architectural design: Would it be desirable or feasible to build an infrastructure for visual supercomputing based on that of the Grid?
+- Architectural Design Would it be desirable or feasible to build an infrastructure for visual supercomputing based on that of the Grid?
 How would it accommodate the different needs for centralized, distributed or independent services from various applications?
-How would such an infrastructure provide generic support to the management of visualization data, distributed visual data mining, very large-scale data visualization, mission-critical visualization and mobile visualization?

-- Technology deployment: Should special-purpose graphics hardware form the central core of a visual supercomputing environment?
+How would such an infrastructure provide generic support to the management of visualization data, distributed visual data mining, very large scale data visualization, mission-critical visualization and mobile visualization? - Technology Deployment Should special purpose graphics hardware form the central core of a visual supercomputing environment?
 If so, what would be the relationship between such central hardware and graphics hardware available on personal computers?
-How would different hardware attributes impact upon visualization algorithms, and how would visualization tasks be managed to take such attributes into account? - Quality of service: How would a visual supercomputing infrastructure provide seamless services to many users and for many applications, instead of just another 'remote login' service?
+What would different hardware attributes impact upon visualization algorithms, and how would visualization tasks are managed to take such attributes into account?

+Quality of Service - How would a visual supercomputing infrastructure provide seamless services to many users and for many applications, instead of just another 'remote login' service?
 What would be the role of the infrastructure in managing interaction, data and knowledge about users' experience?
 In what way could users benefit from a knowledge-based infrastructure?

-One emerging strategy for developing complex computing infrastructure is autonomic computing [3] (see also 3.6.2), which seeks inspiration in self-adaptive biological systems and self-governing social and economic systems.
+One emerging strategy for developing complex computing infrastructure is autonomic computing [KC03] (see also Section 3.6.2), which seeks inspiration in self-adaptive biological systems and self-governing social and economic systems.

-Adapting the deployment model, proposed by IBM [220], for the gradual evolution of complex system-wide selfmanaging environments, one can envisage a similar five-level deployment model for visual supercomputing, which can be developed evolutionarily.
+Adapting the deployment model, proposed by IBM [IBM04], for the gradual evolution of complex system-wide self-managing environments, one can envisage a similar five-level deployment model for visual supercomputing, which can be developed evolutionarily.